 - Fill out the Course Proposal form from the button above.
 Don’t worry if you don’t have all the information on hand yet.
 It can be modified later as you refine your proposal.

-- I will forward your proposal to the designated person at your U3A and they will get in touch with you and presumably approve the course, maybe engaging in some discussion with you.
+- I will forward your proposal to the designated person at your U3A and they may get in touch with you and presumably approve the course, maybe engaging in some discussion with you.

 - They let me know if the course is approved, I will then list it, and enrolments can then be made.